Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite receiving billions of dollars in investment, Copilot is still struggling to find a foothold in the chatbot market.
 Photo: Bloomberg.

-But that ambition also meant that the consumer version of Copilot, which was built on the same AI models as the enterprise version, had to be rebuilt from scratch.
+However, this ambition also meant that the consumer version of Copilot, which had been developed on the same AI models as the enterprise version, had to be rebuilt from scratch.
 It was a difficult transition.

 By comparison, in 2015, Cortana could access a user's calendar to schedule an appointment, compose an email, or set a reminder for when the user arrived at a certain location.
 However, the Copilot app installed on Windows today can't even turn up the volume or open Outlook.